 I used to get carried away with my final grade.
 I learned to instead shift my focus to understanding and comprehending the material so I can apply it to my research.
 For example, I am currently taking a visualization course that teaches me how to use Plotly to analyze data at a deeper level.
 Plotly allows me to create visually appealing plots and charts such as a parallel coordinate plot (PCP), chord diagram, MDS plot to show the relationship between large sets of data.
 For example, for one of the homework assignments, I analyzed the relationship gun policies, larceny, vehicle theft, property theft, and violent crime have on mass shootings by state.
 Plotly allows the user to create a database to showcase the information on one page for easy viewing by any person.

-Parallel Coordinate Plot showing the Relationship between Gun Violence,
+Parallel Coordinate Plot showing the Relationship between Gun Violence, Crime and Gun Policies by State |

 2. Enroll in an Advanced Graduate Certificate (AGC)